-Austin Scholars celebrate Merrimack’s Augustinian roots by serving those in need in the surrounding communities of Lawrence and Lowell.
-Through service to others; study and learning; and living together in a community, Austin Scholars explore their own personal values and ideals that comprise their personal spirituality.
-Events throughout the year are designed to help with this process of deepening self-awareness and the meaning of life.
+As an Austin Scholar, you’ll celebrate Merrimack’s Augustinian roots by serving those in need in the surrounding communities of Lawrence and Lowell.
+Through service to others, study and learning, and living together in a community, you’ll explore your own personal values, ideals and spirituality.
+Events throughout the year are designed to help you deepen your self-awareness and the meaning of life.

 LEARN MORE ABOUT THE AUSTIN SCHOLARS

-Sr. Jeanne Gribaudo,
+Sr. Jeanne Gribaudo

 Director of Austin Scholars Program

-The honors program offers two living-learning communities were established so that honors students can immediately become part of a community of learners and leaders.
-Inspired by St. Augustine, the honors program believes that students learn best in the company of friends and can become leaders while engaged in all of the social and co-curricular opportunities that arise while living together with a common purpose.
+The Honors Program living-learning communities were established so that Honors students can immediately become part of a community of learners and leaders.
+Inspired by St. Augustine, we believe you’ll learn best in the company of friends and can become leaders while engaged in all of the social and co-curricular opportunities that arise while living together with a common purpose.

 Director of the Honors Program

-The Innovation Through Engineering and Computing living-learning community is designed to help first-year students thrive in engineering and computer science majors.
-Students are part of an academically and socially supportive environment, living among peers who are engineering and computer science majors, have access to tutoring and review sessions, and participate in professional-development sessions and engage in social activities.
+The iTEC (Innovation Through Engineering and Computing) living-learning community is designed to help first-year students thrive in engineering and computer science majors.
+You’ll be part of an academically and socially supportive environment, living among your peers who are engineering and computer science majors.
+You’ll have access to tutoring and review sessions, participate in professional development sessions and engage in social activities.

-Director of Science & Engineering Programs
+Director of Science and Engineering Programs

 Associate Dean of Education

-The Women in STEM (science, technology, engineering and math) living-learning community is designed for first-year female students to connect, explore and share their interest and enthusiasm for science and technology.
-By building a community of peers, students support each other academically and socially.
-Open to women in all science, math and engineering majors, this LLC has a community-service component, career exploration and guest speakers from STEM fields.
+The Women in STEM (Science, Technology, Engineering and Math) living-learning community is designed for first-year female students to connect, explore and share their interest and enthusiasm for science and technology.
+By building a community of peers, you will support each other academically and socially.
+This LLC has a community-service component and features career exploration opportunities and visits from guest speakers in the STEM fields.

-Director of Science & Engineering Programs
+Director of Science and Engineering Programs